cocos/cocos-docs/en/advanced-topics/jsb/swig/tutorial/index.md

 // ......
 ```

 Compile project.
-It should compile ok now.
+It should compile success now.

 Next, we update .d.ts